 Risks Of Laser Eye Surgery

 The risk of laser eye surgery is very minimal.
 Lasers are extremely safe medical devices.
 The risks of surgery differ depending on the type of surgery.
 Dr. Aizuss is happy to discuss all the risks and benefits of any surgery with each individual patient or their family.

 Schedule a Consultation

 If you are interested in learning more about laser eye surgery, contact us at (818) 907-1038 (Encino) or (818) 346 8118 (West Hills) to schedule an appointment today!
-Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Hills, and Reseda, CA with laser eye surgery.
+Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Oaks, and Reseda, CA with laser eye surgery.